Twisted bilayer graphene as a terahertz plasmonic crystal: Qualitative discussion

-An important difference between the single-particle and plasmon network models is as follows.
-Since Coulomb interaction mixes plasmons of all propagation directions, plasmon backscattering at the nodes can be significant even when it is negligible for single electrons.
-The technical term used to describe it in the context of 1D systems is the $g_2$-coupling~\cite{Giamarchi2003}.
+Since Coulomb interaction mixes plasmons of all propagation directions, plasmon backscattering at the nodes can be significant even though the suppressed intervalley scattering makes it negligible for single electrons.
+The technical term used to describe it in the context of 1D systems is the $g_2$-coupling~\cite{Solyom1979, Voit1995, Schulz2000, Giamarchi2003, Gogolin2004}.
 Taking into account such scattering channels is a key distinction of our theory from a prior work~\cite{Brey2020} where the plasmon backscattering was discarded.

-The plasmon scattering at a junction can be visualized in terms of an effective circuit, Fig.~\ref{fig:junction_circuit}, where interlink admittances $y_j$ relate currents and voltage differences between the links.
+In our plasmon network model (PNM), the plasmon scattering at a junction can be visualized in terms of an effective circuit, Fig.~\ref{fig:junction_circuit}, where interlink admittances $y_j$ relate currents and voltage differences between the links.
 These parameters can be organized into a $6 \times 6$ admittance matrix $\mathbf{Y}$.
 Such an approach is customary in the theory of microwave transmission lines~\cite{Montgomery1987pom}.
 In the actual calculation, we work not with $y_j$'s but with the eigenvalues $Y_m$ of matrix $\mathbf{Y}$, which are directly related to the plasmon scattering phase shifts in different angular momentum channels.
 We show that these phase shifts depend on the strength of electron-electron interactions.
-The latter is expressed in terms of the Luttinger liquid parameter $K$, where $K = 1$ for non-interacting electrons and $K < 1$ for repulsive interactions~\cite{Giamarchi2003}.
+The latter is expressed in terms of the TLL parameter $K$, where $K = 1$ for non-interacting electrons and $K < 1$ for repulsive interactions~\cite{Voit1995, Schulz2000, Giamarchi2003, Gogolin2004}.
 In the weakly interacting limit, $K \to 1$, the admittance matrix is determined by the single-particle scattering probabilities in accordance with the Landauer formula~\cite{Kamenev2001}.
 The eigenvalues $Y_m$ are purely real and positive; hence, the junction behaves as a circuit of resistors.
 Coulomb interactions among the links generate imaginary corrections to the phase shifts.
 This is equivalent to adding some capacitors in parallel to the resistors.
-In principle, Luttinger liquid~\cite{Kane1992, Guinea1995, Houzet2024} and pinning~\cite{Guinea1995} effects can produce further real and imaginary contributions to the admittance.
-However, since the single-particle backscattering in mTBG is weak, these corrections should be small and we ignore them here.